-Zero trust is based on 3 pillars – it is trust centric, transaction based and dynamic.
+Zero trust is based on 3 pillars – it is trust centric, transaction-based, and dynamic.

 Zero Trust is trust centric

 Traditionally, defenses are focusing on securing the perimeter against threats.
-It depends on the use of firewalls, anti-virus software and update and maintenance of VPNs and operating systems.
-The problem is that organizations now have data that is outside of that perimeter on the cloud-hosted platforms of third-parties, and adversaries are both constantly finding exploits to the VPN and the OS and tricking users to give up credentials in order to get behind the firewall.
+It depends on the use of firewalls, anti-virus software, and the update and maintenance of VPNs and operating systems.
+The problem is that organizations now have data that is outside of that perimeter on the cloud-hosted platforms of third parties, and adversaries are both constantly finding exploits to the VPN and the OS and tricking users to give up credentials in order to get behind the firewall.
 Zero trust, as opposed to granting or restricting access to the network, is focused on granting or restricting access to data.
 It is a trust-centric approach vs a threat-centric one.

-Zero Trust is transaction based
+Zero Trust is transaction-based

 Once authorized, traditional defenses then essentially allow access to the network and are not bound by time constraints.
-Zero trust on the other hand verifies every user, every device and every app for every transaction.
+Zero trust on the other hand verifies every user, every device, and every app for every transaction.
 Again, simply because you are on the network behind the firewall does not mean you are not an adversary.
-Instead zero trust is transaction centric.
+Instead, zero trust is transaction centric.

 Zero Trust is dynamic and granular

 Today our defenses are pretty broad-based and static.
 Large groups of people essentially have the same rights and access which remains essentially unchanged.
-Zero trust, on the other hand uses granular based policies constructed on who the user is, what device they are using and the content they are accessing that change and adapt on a transaction-by-transaction basis.
-Zero trust is not static – it is dynamic and granular – even to the user, file and device level.
+Zero trust, on the other hand, uses granular-based policies constructed on who the user is, what device they are using, and the content they are accessing that change and adapt on a transaction-by-transaction basis.
+Zero trust is not static – it is dynamic and granular – even to the user, file, and device level.